ModelEarth/community/projects/ux/README.md

 ###1.
 Community Hotspot Environmental Report (CHER)

 Mockup a "Community Hotspot Environmental Report" (CHER) which uses zip code level industry data with [chloroform&nbsp;maps](../zip/leaflet/#columns=JobsAgriculture:50;JobsManufacturing:50) to drive USEEIO impact widgets.
-Update our [Impact Profile Label Samples](../../io/template/) and add additional rows that draw from [two sample labels](../../io/template/img/2-labels.png).
+Update our [Impact Profile Label Samples](../../io/template/) to expand full page with graphic images that convey impacts.
+(Ideas: 5 stars, faces, green or burning earth, Last Airbender symbols, etc. The more options the better.)

 Collaborate with coders to drive label display using client-side Javascript.
+Design an expanded label interface that would work well as a video overlay for use in entertainment.

 ###2.
 Last Airbender Interface